Revisiting the First "Metal Massacre" Compilation Album

 Originally released: 1982, Metal Blade Records

 Multi-artist compilation albums were a staple of the early '80s underground metal scene.
 Whenever you rooted through the import-metal bins at your local record store, you were bound to come across at least one of these low-budget collections of mysterious, unknown bands, which were usually wrapped in eye-catching sleeves festooned with skulls and grim reapers and had catchy titles like Speed Metal Hell, U.S. Metal, Metal for Muthas, California Metal, or Hot Metal Summer.
-Nearly every record label that catered to heavy music released at least one "comp" LP, but without a doubt, the Big Kahuna of the craze was Metal Massacre, founded by Californian metal fanatic and fanzine columnist Brian Slagel.
-Comprised of tracks collected from a variety of unsigned L.A. area metal acts, the first Metal Massacre LP, released in 1982, is especially notable for two reasons: it served as the launch pad for Slagel's now legendary Metal Blade Records label, which is still in existence to this day; and it also happens to include the first-ever appearance on a "real" album by a then-unknown garage band called...
+Nearly every record label that catered to heavy music released at least one "comp" LP, but without a doubt, the Big Kahuna of the craze was the Metal Massacre series, founded by an L.A. based record store clerk, metal fanatic and fanzine columnist named Brian Slagel.
+Comprised of tracks from a variety of unsigned Southern California metal acts, the first Metal Massacre LP, released in 1982, is especially notable for two reasons: it served as the launch pad for Slagel's now legendary Metal Blade Records label, which is still in existence to this day; and it also happens to include the first-ever appearance on a "real" album by a then-unknown garage band called...
 Metallica.
 Gee, I wonder whatever happened to those guys?

-Metal Massacre (and its legions of imitations) were record store staples back in the day, but I never bought any of them when they were current.
+I was familiar with the Metal Massacre series (and its legions of imitations) back in the day, but I never bought any of them when they were current.
 I was in junior high in the early '80s, and my meager allowance money was barely enough for me to afford one album purchase a month (if I was lucky).
 Therefore, spending my cash on a collection of no-name bands always seemed too risky —I was afraid I'd only like one song or band and end up stuck with a bunch of duds.
-Now it's 30+ years later and, of course, I snatch them up whenever I come across them in my travels.
-Compilations provide a fascinating look back to the pre-internet age of heavy metal, when kids found out about new bands through albums like these, from underground fanzines, or by tape trading.
+Now that it's 30+ years later and, of course, I snatch albums like these up whenever I come across them in my travels.
+Compilations provide a fascinating look back to the pre-internet age of heavy metal, when kids found out about new bands through albums like these, from underground radio shows and fanzines, or by tape trading.

 Black N Blue, "Chains Around Heaven"